cbg-ethz/V-pipe/docs/tutorials/tutorial_cowwid.md

 - `mambaforge` has dependencies to start using V-pipe (bioconda, conda-forge, mamba, snakemake)
 - `work` is the directory where you have performed the test analysis

 ## Preparing the input data

 In addition to the raw sequencing data (`fastq.gz`) files, we also need to provide information about the SARS-CoV-2 variants we would like to detect.
+For this tutorial all required input files are provided in the correct format.
+This set up can serve as an example for your own data.

 ### Set up the working directory